animal555/DFAsAndCountableOrders/ReadMe.md

 TODOs
 =====

-* Make LSum associative on the nose
+* ~~Make LSum associative on the nose~~ maybe clean the simplification algo
-* Generalize/clean up by going to countable words directly
+* Generalize/clean up by going to countable words directly?
 * Maybe having a nice web interface to draw automata and get an answer would be sweet - but generaly a more useful Main.hs would be nice already
 * Some visualisation for countable linear orders/countable words?
 I am not sure